 - Cover and store leftover cake at room temperature for up to 1 day or in the refrigerator for up to 5 days.

 - Freezing Instructions: Bake the cake as directed, cool completely, and then freeze for up to 3 months (with or without the icing).
 Thaw overnight in the refrigerator and bring to room temperature to serve or you can slightly warm by baking at 300°F (149°C) for 15 minutes.
 Drizzle icing on cake, if it’s plain, before serving.

-- Baking Pan to Use (affiliate link): Use a baking dish that holds 2 quarts, such as a 9-inch square baking dish, 9-inch or 10-inch springform pan, or an 11×7 inch pan.
+- Baking Pan to Use (affiliate links): Use a baking dish that holds 2 quarts, such as a 9-inch square baking dish, 9-inch springform pan, 10-inch springform pan, or an 11×7-inch pan.
 I do not recommend a 9-inch regular round cake pan because there is so much batter and even though it will fit, the batter will rise quite high and won’t bake evenly.
 The pictured red ruffled baking dish is by the brand Emile Henry and comes in a set with others.

 - Sour Cream: If you don’t have sour cream, you can use plain regular or Greek yogurt instead.
 I don’t suggest subbing the sour cream with a liquid.

 - Cranberries: If using dried instead of fresh or frozen, reduce down to 1 cup (140g) dried cranberries.

 - Optional Icing: The icing is optional.
 Feel free to skip it completely and leave the cake plain.
 Or you can dust the warm cake with confectioners’ sugar using a fine mesh sieve.